Plessu/Tools/Wiki/ReadMe.md

 ✅ Multi-format support - Works with HTML, Markdown, and various project types

 Usage:
-You can now tell me: "Generate a wiki index for this project using the AutoGenerateWikiIndex pseudocode" and I'll follow this systematic approach!
+add your structure and files into a folder and run the following with references to the folder and the template:

-The pseudocode is saved in [WikiVorlage/Pseudocode Vorlage/AutoGenerateWikiIndex.md](Übungen/WikiVorlage/Pseudocode Vorlage/AutoGenerateWikiIndex.md))))
+"Generate a wiki index for this project using the AutoGenerateWikiIndex pseudocode" and I'll follow this systematic approach!

 Index:
 -------